Get EntraID Group Members

 - Create a new process definition named “clsGetEntraIDGroupMembersDef” and open it in designer mode.

-- Drag an “clsGetEntraIDGroupMembers” step to the canvas.
+- Drag a “clsGetEntraIDGroupMembers” step to the canvas.

 - Connect the dots between the “Start” and “clsGetEntraIDGroupMembers” steps.